secretGeek/til/linux/digital_ocean.md

  * verify that you can download/upload files
  * create a new .net core app
  * customize its port number. (this will be handy if you want to host more than 1 app in your droplet)
- * publish it using `dotnet publish` (from the folder that contains the project.json file.
-The published content will end up in the bin\Debug\netcoreapp1.0\publish subfolder)
+ * publish it using `dotnet publish` (from the folder that contains the `project.json` file.
+The published content will end up in the `bin\Debug\netcoreapp1.0\publish\` subfolder)
  * upload the published content to your droplet

+on your droplet:

  * install nginx
  * configure nginx to act as a reverse proxy to your site
- * dotnet yoursite.dll
+ * run your site in a console. (dotnet `yoursite.dll`)

+from a browser:

  * visit your ipaddress... see that the site is returned
  * configure nameservers at your domain name registrar
  * setup domain records at digital ocean (a record, cname)

+on your droplet:

  * configure nginx to expect the domain name
  * install supervisor
  * configure supervisor to keep your app running

+from a browser:

  * use pingdom or "cake status" to monitor your site(s).

 ## Here was my preliminary list....

 ### STEP ONE: THE MUST-HAVES